 |ANTIQUE AMERICAN FLAG WITH 29 WHIMSICAL STARS IN A MEDALLION CONFIGURATION, IOWA STATEHOOD, PRE-CIVIL WAR, 1846-1848

 The 29th state, Iowa, entered the Union on December 28th, 1846.
-The 29 star flag was official from 1846-1848.
-This was the period in which the United States went to war with Mexico, in the wake of the annexation of Mexico and during a heightened state of westward expansion.
+Although the 29 star flag became official on July 4th, 1846, and remained so until July 3rd, 1848, flag-makers would have added a star when Iowa gained statehood, if not even beforehand, in anticipation of the state's entry.
+Production of 29 star flags would have ceased on or around May 29th, 1848, when Wisconsin entered the Union.
+This was the period during which the United States went to war with Mexico, in the wake of its annexation and during a time of heightened westward expansion.

 Flags made prior to the Civil War comprise less than one percent of 19th century flags that have survived into the 21st century.
 Prior to the Confederate attack on Fort Sumter, the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
 Private individuals did not typically display the flag in their yards and on their porches.
 Parade flags didn't often fly from carriages and horses.
 Places of business rarely hung flags in their windows.
 Private use of the national flag rose swiftly during the patriotism that accompanied the Civil War, then exploded in 1876.